Hyle-org/devhub-hyle/docs/concepts/identity.md

 ## Custom identity contracts

-Applications on Hyli can implement custom identity verification rules through smart contracts.
+Applications on Hyli can implement custom identity verification rules through apps.
 A typical identity contract includes two core functions, as shown in [our identity quickstart](../quickstart/example/custom-identity-contract.md):

 - **Register**: Users submit an initial proof of identity.
 - **Verify**: The contract validates the proof against predefined rules.